 Tombs of the Nobles

-The Tombs of the Nobles, which are also often referred to as the Private Tombs, are located between the Valley of Kings and the Valley of Queens.
+The Valley of the Nobles, which are also often referred to as the Private Tombs, are located between the Valley of Kings and the Valley of Queens.
 Roughly 500 of these tombs have can be seen on the eastern slopes of the Theban Mountain between the two main valleys.
 These tombs all belonged to people who were either very wealthy, or people who wielded a lot of power.

 Some of the tombs in this are very simple tombs, while others are quite complex and beautifully decorated.
 The earliest tombs here were constructed during the 18th Dynasty, and it is fascinating to see how decorating styles changed during the 19th and 20th Dynasties.